sagiegurari/c_stringfn/README.md

 <a name="overview"></a>
 ## Overview
-This library provides many string related functions that you always were looking for but are missing in the C standard library.
+This library provides many string related functions that you always looked for and are missing in the C standard library.

 <a name="usage"></a>
 ## Usage